Celebrate New Hampshire History Week

 Declaration of Independence Signer House Is Now For Sale

 Ruth Albert has struggled for years to decide on the best long-term stewardship strategy for a house that has been in her family for seven generations.
-This month, the house has been listed for sale, and when a new buyer for the colonial home is found, the property of Josiah Bartlett, second signer of the Declaration of Independence, will be leaving the family for the first time since 1774.
+In July, the house was listed for sale, and when a new buyer for the colonial home is found, the property of Josiah Bartlett, second signer of the Declaration of Independence, will be leaving the family for the first time since 1774.
+Check out the WMUR-TV Chronicle piece on the place here.

 The Josiah Bartlett House was built on The Plains in Kingston in 1774, and has remained in the family since then.
 It is one of only 23 National Historic Landmarks in New Hampshire, and stands in a local historic district along the town common on approximately 20 acres of fields and woodlands.
 No family members are available to purchase the property, and Albert, now retired, and her husband, have decided on a smaller property.